VictorMwachi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #head -n 3 iacta|tail -n 1 -------displayss the third line of the file
 #echo "Best School" | cat > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)' ----------creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 #ls -la > ls_cwd_content---------script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
+#ls -la > ls_cwd_content---------script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.